5rahim/seanime/README.md

 - Support for other providers such as Trakt, SIMKL, etc.
 - Support for other media players
 - Dedicated clients (TV, mobile, etc.)
-- Support for Usenet, private trackers
-- Support for other languages (internationalization)
+- Support for other languages

-These features will not be implemented, mainly due to the scope of the project, time required or lack of resources.
+Consider sponsoring the project if you want to see more features implemented.

 ## Development and Build